Warukira/Wisol-WSSFM10R-Sigfox-Breakout/Examples/README.md

-Instructions example using a Serial Terminal

 # Arduino Examples
-I use this code to test the boards. asdf saf
+I use this code to test the boards.

 I am using the [AltSoftSerial Library](https://github.com/PaulStoffregen/AltSoftSerial), please use that one because it is already testedd asfda
-The first file called Wisol_Software_Serial_Local is a simple file with the following functionality  :safas IDG
+The first file called Wisol_Software_Serial_Local is a simple file with the following functionality  :
+Get ID
-PAC
+Get PAC
-Temperatue
+Get Temperatue
+Send a Local frame
+Sleep
+Wake up and Loop
+d
+df
 The Wisol WSSFM10R2 is a Sigfox Module based on [Onsemi AX-SFUS](http://www.onsemi.com/pub/Collateral/AX-SFUS-D.PDF)

 The WSSFM10R2 uses a UART interface.
 Simple commands are used to operate the module(see DataSheet).